Starting A Home Renovation Business Overview And Resources

 - Pickaxe, shovels, rakes, wheelbarrow

 - Various hand tools

-- Specialized tools you will be needed once your business takes off
+- Specialized tools will be needed once your business takes off.

 - If running out of your home, you won’t have a lot of monthly expenses other than your wages, fuel, maintenance, and repairs.
 On the other hand, if you have an office, you will have added expenses, such as utilities and lease or mortgage payments.